On elections once again – Pfeffer in Haaretz:

 ‘The 46-year-old Ben-Gvir was the head of Kach’s youth department back in 1994 when, in the wake of the Hebron massacre carried out by Kach veteran Baruch Goldstein – whose picture until recently hung in the Ben-Gvir family’s living room – the movement was proscribed as a terror organization.
 He was arrested dozens of times and forbidden to join the Israeli army as a result.

 Ben-Gvir’s life mission is to succeed where Kahane failed and make the movement, which was renamed Otzma Yehudit (Jewish Power) and changed parts of its platform so it could run again for the Knesset, as a legitimate, mainstream political party.
 That’s why he ostensibly accepted the rules and became a lawyer, and it’s why he admonishes his young admirers when they cry “Death to the Arabs!”
-Every time Ben-Gvir is interviewed as a legitimate politician, as he is nowadays daily, he is another step closer to his goal.

 He could quite likely have won more Knesset seats in this election if Otzma Yehudit had done it alone.
 But he craves the little bit of establishment respectability that Smotrich has within the religious Zionist community that once shunned Kahane.
 And, more than anything, he wants to be openly acknowledged by Israel’s great leader Netanyahu.’